 A Butter Crock Alternative

-Even as the rest of my family prefers my homemade, spreadable butter, I still prefer to use it pure.
+Even though the rest of my family prefers my homemade, spreadable butter, I still prefer to use it pure and unmixed.
 As a solution for keeping my pure butter soft, I have purchased a beautiful butter crock that allows me to keep it soft and fresh on the counter top for a week or more, as the crock uses a water-seal to protect it.
-I will add pictures soon to show you how it works.
-But in essence, softened butter is scooped into the crock itself, which is inverted into the bowl into a small amount of water.
-The water creates a seal around the opening of the butter crock, keeping it fresh.
+Softened butter is scooped into the crock itself, which is inverted into the outer bowl, which holds a small amount of water.
+The water creates a seal around the outside of the butter crock without touching the butter itself, keeping it fresh.
 I use mine all the time, and I’m very happy with this particular crock as it holds almost 2 sticks of butter, unlike the majority of other butter crocks which only hold one.
 It also looks beautiful and comes in several different colors.
-Here’s a link to the butter crock I use.
+Here’s another very pretty one.

 All in all, keeping butter soft and spreadable while still in the refrigerator is easy when you mix it with oil and a little salt, and it can be a great money saver as well.
-Otherwise a butter crock works like a charm as well if you prefer to keep your butter pure.
+Please comment and rate this recipe if you try it; option is found immediately under the recipe.
+Thank you!!

 - 2 c butter